ForecastHealth/ncd-chronic-respiratory-disease-copd/DOCUMENTATION.md

 # The COPD Model, and its Scenarios
-This document describes the COPD state-transition model, and the scenarios which are run using it.

 ##  The COPD Model and its design
 ### COPD Models creates three scenarios: Null_COPD, CR2, and CR4